History of Dedham, Massachusetts, 1900–1999: 1920s

-In 1920 a man's skeleton was found hanging from a tree in the woods near Wigwam Pond.
+In 1920, a man's skeleton was found hanging from a tree in the woods near Wigwam Pond.
 Another was unearthed on the eastern shore of the pond in 1924 when workers were digging a foundation for a house in Fairbanks Park near the ice houses.

 In 1921, the local American Legion post moved into the home at the corner of East Street and Whiting Avenue originally built by Charles and Mary Brown.
 The Legion purchased the house with a $35,000 donation from Henry B. Endicott's widow.

 In 1927, a stone bench and memorial plaque were installed at "the keye," the site where the first settlers disembarked from their canoes on the Charles River, where the river makes its "great bend," near what is today Ames Street.
 It was designed by Charles E. Millis.

 1940s

 During World War II, there were 2,400 men and women who served in every branch of the armed forces.
 On them, 55 were killed in action.

+While training for, and then winning, the 1947 Boston Marathon, Suh Yun-bok stayed at the home of Norman Paik at 26 Boulevard Road.
+In the weeks leading up to the race, Suh and his two Korean teammates could be seen running through the streets of Dedham near the Endicott Estate.
+On the evening of the race, Selectman Thomas Lilly presented Suh with congratulations from the town at a reception at the Paik home.

 1950s

+The Dedham Choral Society was formed in 1955 and performed their first annual Christmas concert that year.

 In 1956, the American Legion moved from the Shaw House to 155 Eastern Avenue.
 The Dedham Public Schools then used the house as their administrative offices.

 In 1957, Joseph Demling, a resident of Macomber Terrace, walked into Town Hall with the carcass of the 35 pound bobcat.
 He asked for a $20 bounty on the animal, citing a by-law passed by the Town Meeting in 1734.
 The Town originally balked, suggesting that the animal came from Needham, but eventually paid Demling the money he requested.